 Welcome to this weeks Planned Care information page.
-Every two weeks we will be bringing you up to date information on a range of subjects, this newsletter includes a focus on the 'Integrated Heart Failure Service', Smartcard information, brief update on Gestational Diabetes at GST and an e-referral (ERS) questionnaire.
+Every two weeks we will be bringing you up to date information on a range of subjects, this newsletter includes a focus on the Adult Hearing (Audiology) Service, the e-RS service Trust update on the best services to refer to using e-RS, e-RS guidance and support, Lambeth Cancer Support Team, update on Faecal Calprotectin, new treatments for hepatitis C survey and the new geriatric & acute helpline.
 The link to this page can be found every week in the GP Bulletin.
 To read pervious bulletins, please click here.

 We always welcome feedback – please let us know LAMCCG.firstname.lastname@example.org if you have any ideas or suggestions for the newsletter or on the content.

 The Adult Hearing (Audiology) Service is for adults aged 50 years or over experiencing hearing and communication difficulties, and who may benefit from a hearing assessment and rehabilitation, including the option of trying hearing aids with aftercare support.

 There has been an Adult Hearing (Audiology) Service in Lambeth for a number of years, however, Lambeth CCG and Southwark CCG have jointly recommissioned the service and there are now six providers (Specsavers, Inhealth, The Outside Clinic, Lewisham and Greenwich NHS Trust, Hearbase Limited and Scrivens) with multiple locations across Lambeth and Southwark.
 Home visits can be arranged for housebound and care home service users with The Outside Clinic provider.
 The existing service continues until the end of June and new service begins on 1 July 2017.

 The service is for adults aged 50 years or over experiencing hearing and communication difficulties and who may benefit from a hearing assessment and rehabilitation, including the option of trying hearing aids with aftercare support.